solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 example by using fused operations to preserve intermediate precision, but as it's non-standard you must change that to `strict`.

 Problem 5: Fast approximations
 ------------------------------

-Many SIMD instruction sets include operations that give fast approximations of other operations, trading accuracy for speed.
+Many SIMD instruction sets include operations that give "fast" approximations of other operations, trading accuracy for speed.

 A good example here is something that replaces divides (`a / d`) with